glpi-project/doc/source/modules/assets/computers.rst

 Impact Analysis
 ---------------

-`Impact analysis <../../common_tabs.html#impact-analysis>`_ enables an infrastructure diagram to be drawn up, showing the dependencies and impacts in the event of equipment loss.
+:doc:`Impact analysis <../../tabs/impact_analysis>` enables an infrastructure diagram to be drawn up, showing the dependencies and impacts in the event of equipment loss.
 This can be saved and exported

-Operating system
+Operating systems
 ----------------

-Operating system includes information about your machine's OS :
+:doc:`Operating systems <../../tabs/operating_systems>`  includes information about your machine's OS :

 * Name
+* Version
 * Architecture
+* Service Pack
 * Kernel
+* Edition
 * Product ID
+* Serial number
 * Company
-* Installation date
-* Version
-* Service pack
-* Edition
-* Serial number
 * Owner
 * Host ID

 Components
 ----------

-This tab lists the PC's components :
+This tab lists the PC's :doc:`compenents <../../tabs/components>` :

 * BIOS
 * Processor